osakared/grig.midi/README.md

 `git submodule init && git submodule update` to get external dependencies.

 Make sure alsa-dev is installed on your system if you're on linux and building hxcpp version.
 Probably need it for other bindings as well.

+If you want to use jack, you must have jack2 client on your system and set it enabled when building.
+For example (with the MidiOutput example):

+`haxe build.hxml -D enable_jack -cpp bin/MidiWriter`

 ### python